anna1995d/Transfer-Learning-for-Underrepresented-Music-Generation/README.md

 # Transfer Learning for Underrepresented Music Generation
 This repository is a companion resource to my M.Sc. thesis of the same name as well as the paper at https://arxiv.org/abs/2306.00281.

+## MusicVAE
+This work builds on the code available for MusicVAE by Google Magenta.
+(See [repository](https://github.com/magenta/magenta))

 ## Compute Canada Setup
 1. Clone the repository [on a Cedar server]
 2. Set the python module